Restaurants in Downtown and the French Quarter

 downtown

 Charleston Restaurant Week runs 10 days each January with prix-fixe menus at over 100 participating restaurants.
-Two- or three-course menus, no special ticket.
+Two- or three-course menus.

 Tip: Book your top picks on the operator's site weeks ahead.
 Menus run alongside the regular menu.